 Cramped into a car to Tanjung Bira

-As soon as we arrived in the Malangkeri Bus Terminal, a SUV driver approached us and offered us a steep price for a trip to Tanjung Bira.
+As soon as we arrived in the Malangkeri Bus Terminal, an SUV driver approached us and offered us a steep price for a trip to Tanjung Bira.
 After some series of negotiations and dramas, we managed to lock in the price for 230k Rupiahs for two people.
 With that price, he was willing to make a one hour trip from the town of Bulukumba to our accommodation in Bara Beach.
 It was not the cheapest price that you could bargain here, but it was quite a good deal.
 We didn't have much bargaining power as it was getting late and we didn't have much time to ask around anymore.
 So we decided to go with this car.

 The minute my husband and I sat in the back of the car, the driver told us to squeeze a bit more so that another person could sit with us.
 I was literally flabbergasted!
 We already had 3 people at the back (us and one other person) and he was going to squeeze us some more?!?
 I was quite angry and I told him that I already paid 230k – it's quite a lot for him.
 Why did he want to add another passenger?
 I threatened him that I would rather find another car as I was not willing to sit in an uncomfortable arrangement for 6 hours straight.
 He got scared and became soften a bit.
 Eventually, after some arguments with other passengers sitting in the middle, he managed to convince them to add one more person.
 The final sitting arrangement was surreal: 2 adults and 2 small kids in the front seats (including the driver), 4 adults in the middle seats, and 3 adults in the back seats.
 In total, we had 11 people cramped into a SUV.
 What an experience on our first day in Sulawesi!

 As we drove out of the capital city, we passed by a number of villages with background views of green rice fields on both sides of the roads.
 There were silhouettes of mountains on the far north, which was perfect for pictures!
 Unfortunately, we were not able to stop randomly anywhere as I would have taken few pictures.
-Half way through the journey, we witnessed arrays of rice fields that were all destroyed due to dry season.
+Halfway through the journey, we witnessed arrays of rice fields that were all destroyed due to the dry season.
 The fields were submerged in water (due to the recent few days of rain).
-It was a tragic scene and I couldn't help but thinking of poor farmers who might not have money to survive until the next season.
+It was a tragic scene and I couldn't help but think of poor farmers who might not have money to survive until the next season.

 We finally arrived 5 hours later in the main town of Bulukumba, the capital of Bulukumba Regency where Tanjung Bira is located.
 All of the passengers got off here.
 Despite our arguments earlier, the driver turned out to be very patient and kind-hearted.
-He would always get out of the car to ask for directions (even though he could ask from his car!!
+He would always get out of the car to ask for directions (even though he could ask for his car!!
 Talk about politeness!).
 He was also willing to go to each passenger's final destination to ensure they safely arrived.
 The last passenger, though, was a headache.
 She and her mother travelled all the way from Parepare – a 3 hours drive city from Makassar.
 They did not know where the exact location of their relatives.
 So in the end, we spent so much time trying to trace their relatives who couldn't be contacted.
 I was super pissed at that time and I couldn't comprehend how this could happen!
 It's already 9 PM at night and I wonder how long more we had to wonder around?!

 Thankfully, we managed to find the village in Bulukumba where their relatives were located.
 So after more than an hour, we finally headed for Tanjung Bira!